davemcg/metamoRph/README.md

 # metamoRph

-A framework (or "guardrails") for projecting new data onto an reference PCA space.
+A framework for projecting new data onto an reference PCA space.
 This can be a two step process where the user runs our `run_pca` function (which wraps `prcomp` and provides some sensible defaults and enhanced outputs.
 After `run_pca` the user can then use `metamoRph` to project new data onto the existing PCA.

+We also provides two functions, `model_build` and `model_apply` to quickly transfer metadata onto new data using the shared PCA space.

 # Quick Start

 ```
 remotes::install_github("davemcg/metamoRph")
 library(metamoRph)